benjamine/grunt-requiregrep/README.md

 Supports the following options:

-- files: source files to grep for AMD dependencies (eg. *.html).
+- src/files: source files to grep for AMD dependencies (default: **/*.*html).
 - dest: output filename (eg ```all.js```)
 - options:
   - requirePattern: regex to detect dependencies on source files, first capture group should be a comma-separated list of module names. default: ```/require\(\s*[\'\"]([^\'\"]*)[\'\"]/gi```
   - moduleName: output module name. default: null, ie. anonymous module
-  - onLoad: code to include on module load (eg. ```console.log('all modules loaded!');```). default: ''
+  - onLoad: code to include on module load (eg. ```console.log('all modules loaded!');```).
-  - forEachFile: function that will be called for each parsed file with these arguments: file, contents, registerDependency (use this function add a dependency)
+  - forEachFile: function that will be called for each parsed file with these arguments: file, contents, registerDependency (use this function add a dependency programmatically)

 ## Example Usage
 ```javascript